panta82/disk-read-experiment/article.md

 This kind of code is the simplest to write, but it will execute everything "synchronously", in one long chain of IO calls.

-To "fix" this, I could fan out to many hundreds of parallel "threads" by wrapping the files being processed into `Promis.all()` constructs.
+To "fix" this, I could fan out to many hundreds of parallel "threads" by wrapping the files being processed into `Promise.all()` constructs.
 Like this:

 ```javascript
 async function processDirectory(path) {